If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 Where do I start?

-If you’re behind on your bills, don’t wait to call the creditors you owe money to.
+If you’re behind on your bills, call the creditors you owe money to.
+Don’t wait.
 Do it before a debt collector gets involved.
-Tell your creditors what’s going on, and try to work out a new payment plan with lower payments you can manage.
+Tell your creditors what’s going on and try to work out a new payment plan with lower payments you can manage.

 What if my debt has already gone to a debt collector?

-You may want to talk to the collector at least once, even if you don’t think you owe the debt or can’t repay it immediately.
-That way, you can find out more information about the debt and confirm whether it’s really yours.
-When talking with a debt collector, be careful about sharing your personal or financial information, especially if you’re not already familiar with the collector.
-Not everyone who calls saying that you owe a debt is a real debt collector.
-Some are scammers who are just trying to take your money.
+Try talking to the collector at least once, even if you don’t think you owe the debt or can’t repay it immediately.
+That way you can find out more about the debt and confirm whether it’s really yours.
+Don’t share your personal or financial information — not everyone who calls saying you owe a debt is a real debt collector.
+Learn how to spot scammers who are just trying to get your personal information or take your money.

 What if my debt is old?

-Debt doesn’t usually go away, but debt collectors do have a limited amount of time to sue you to collect on a debt.
-This period of time is called the “statute of limitations,” and it usually starts when you first miss a payment on a debt.
-After the statute of limitations runs out, your unpaid debt is considered to be “time-barred.”
-That means the collector can no longer sue — or threaten to sue — you to pay the debt because so much time has passed.
-It’s against the law for a debt collector to sue you for not paying a debt that’s time-barred.
-If you do get sued for a time-barred debt, tell the judge that the statute of limitations has run out.
+Debt doesn’t usually go away, but debt collectors have a limited amount of time to sue you to collect on a debt.
+This is called the “statute of limitations,” and it usually starts when you miss a payment on a debt.
+After the statute of limitations runs out, your unpaid debt is considered “time-barred.”
+Once a debt is time-barred, a debt collector can’t sue or threaten to sue to collect on a debt.

-What should I do if I’m having trouble paying my mortgage?
+What if I’m having trouble paying my mortgage?

 Contact your lender immediately.
 Don’t wait, or a lender could foreclose on your house.
 Most lenders will work with you if they believe you’re acting in good faith and your situation is temporary.